Pharaoh Hound vs American Pit Bull Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pharaoh Hound has a typical lifespan of 12-14 years, while American Pit Bull Terrier lives approximately 12-16 years.
 Health profiles differ significantly between these dogs.
 Pharaoh Hound is predisposed to Potential Health Concerns, Temperature Sensitivity, with associated veterinary costs for monitoring and treatment.
-American Pit Bull Terrier faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+American Pit Bull Terrier faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Both have comparable lists of documented health predispositions; the conditions themselves and their management are different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health